top of page

 e.
 Transformative Design

 This approach entails integrating qualitative and quantitative data sets within a theoretical framework.
-Researchers utilise this approach to address social justice issues or advocate for marginalised populations effectively.
+Researchers utilise this approach to address social justice issues or to advocate effectively for marginalised populations.
 By leveraging qualitative and quantitative data, practitioners can better understand the complexities associated with these concerns and develop more impactful interventions and strategies.

 This research focuses on advocating for and facilitating social change by addressing various forms of inequality, such as economic disparity, discrimination, and lack of access to resources.
 This kind of research is particularly effective for studies that can influence policies or practices, especially when grounded in a well-defined theoretical framework, as articulated by Greene (2007).
 The emphasis on a strong theoretical foundation ensures that the research findings are robust and impactful, thus contributing to meaningful and sustainable social change.